-The magnitude of an omission or misstatement that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of the financial statements.
+The magnitude of an omission or misstatement that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of the Financial Statements.
 Materiality provides a basis for determining the nature and extent of our audit procedures.

-We determined materiality for the Company to be $\notin 3.7$ million (2020: $\notin 3.6$ million), which is 1% (2020: 1%) of total equity.
+We determined materiality for the Company to be ≤ 3.5 million (2021: ≤ 3.7 million), which is 1% (2021: 1%) of total equity.
 We believe that total equity provides us with an appropriate basis for audit materiality as this is a key published performance measure and is a key metric used by management in assessing and reporting on the overall performance of the Company.

-During the course of our audit, we reassessed initial materiality and noted that total equity had increased from \notin 347.0 million at 30 June 2021 to \notin 365.6 million as at 31 December 2021.
-This resulted in a higher materiality of \notin 3.7 million compared to \notin 3.5 million that was originally determined at the audit planning stage.
+During the course of our audit, we reassessed initial materiality and noted that total equity had decreased from €351.6 million at 30 June 2022 to €345.2 million as at 31 December 2022.
+This movement however had no impact on the materiality determined at the audit planning stage.